-- P1 Existing trees should be retained and incorporated into proposed developments wherever the existing trees are of appropriate species and have an adequate life expectancy. - P2 Where trees are identified to be retained, they must be protected during construction in accordance with Australian Standard AS4970 Protection of trees on development sites and best practice. - P3 An arborists report is required to be submitted with any development application where works are proposed within the Tree Protection Zone of a tree or where Council deems the vegetation on site is significant enough to warrant such a report. - P4 Where an existing tree(s) are approved for removal as part of a development, adequate space in the landscaped area is to be provided for an equivalent replacement canopy tree(s) appropriate to the site and scale of development.
+- P1 Existing trees should be retained and incorporated into proposed developments wherever the existing trees are of appropriate species and have an adequate life expectancy. - P2 Where trees are identified to be retained, they must be protected during construction in accordance with Australian Standard AS4970 Protection of trees on development sites and best practice. - P3 An arborists report is required to be submitted with any development application where works are proposed within the structural root zone of a tree or where Council deems the vegetation on site is significant enough to warrant such a report. - P4 Where an existing tree(s) are approved for removal as part of a development, adequate space in the landscaped area is to be provided for an equivalent replacement canopy tree(s) appropriate to the site and scale of development. - P5 Where insufficient space is available on the development site and significant canopy has been removed as part of the development, Council may require the planting of equivalent canopy replacement trees on public land or require payment of a fee to enable Council to undertake equivalent canopy replacement planting on public land.